 The walk actually started out from my house with a variety of connecting footpaths being used to reach my starting point on the GT.
 The day was to be a hot and dry affair with the sun making its way from behind the clouds at times.
 This journey took me round by Langley until I reached Foxbank Farm.
 However, my rendezvous with the GT was to be delayed as a result of subsidence on the way up to Sutton Common.
 So, more footpath and road tramping followed before I was to reach the A54 and the trail in question, busily resolving any navigation uncertainties that raised their heads along the way.
 It was to some time before I left tarmac behind, though, as I enjoyed the views from the quiet Minn End Line before I headed back onto more foot friendly surfaces at Hawkslee.
 The off-road hiking was set to continue, apart from crossing the A523 near Rushton Spencer, until I found myself on the private road leading to Raven’s Clough.
 Feeling the effects of my exertions on what was by now a hot and sunny August afternoon, I elected not to surmount The Cloud on my way to Congleton but to stick with the tarmac option.
 A short wait in Congleton preceded a non-too-long way home for a well deserved after walk rest.

 The Cloud to Kidsgrove

 It was a successful end to a day that began with somewhat doubtful looking skies that produced a dusting of rain as I neared The Cloud.
-Though cloud abounded, the day remained dry from then on and the sun was able to make its appearance at times. even so, the temperatures never truly exceeded those suitable for walking.
+Though clouds abounded, the day remained dry from then on and the sun was able to make its appearance at times.
+Even so, the temperatures never truly exceeded those suitable for walking.